prashant1k99/CodingChallenges/README.md

-# CodingChallenges-Go
+# CodingChallenges
-This repository contains the implementations for the coding challengs (https://codingchallenges.fyi/challenges/) for Go
+This repository contains the implementations for the coding challengs (https://codingchallenges.fyi/challenges/).